rainbowdashlabs/sql-java/docs/02/database_creation.md

 Now that we know what we know what we can have in our database and how to name our stuff we can proceed to finally work with it.

 Make sure that you are connected to your RDBMS.
-Use a ssh tunnel like I showed you in the [setup](../01/setup.md) page when you are connection to a remote database.
+Use an ssh tunnel like I showed you in the [setup](../01/setup.md) page when you are connection to a remote database.

 Database creation is actually very simple on all our databases.